shak/bankxplorers/content/english/eca.md

         - title: "Savings Accounts & Budgeting"
           content: "Saving money can be fun, especially when you see it grow!
 Open a savings account, build your own budget, and figure out the difference between needs and wants."
         - title: "Smart Consumer Skills"
-          content: "Uncover how peer pressure and clever marketing shape spending choices, and see how they influence decisions in everyday life."
+          content: "Uncover how peer pressure and marketing can shape spending choices, and how they influence decisions in everyday life."

     - title: "Borrowing Basics"
       content: ""